dagtann/reproducibleResearch/md/draft.md

 !["Workflow diagram of our database"](./GovElec_Workflow_May2k16.png)

-Our workflow {~~can be distinguished->has~~} {--into--} four separate steps. {++Data first have to be hand coded.
+Our workflow has four
+separate steps.
+Data first have to be hand coded.
 Second, codings go through different human supervised and automated consistency checks.
 Third, the newly generated data are processed before storing them in our back-end database.
 Finally, information can be outputted from our database.
-All steps ++} {--which--} can be fulfilled independently of each other.
-Apart from the single steps of the workflow, the colored areas document the software and tools that is used in each step.
-Our team consists of one student assistant, two research fellows as well ons senior research fellow.
+All steps can be fulfilled independently of each other.

+Our team consists of one student assistant, two research fellows as well ons senior researcher.
 While the first is responsible for the coding and input of the data as well as some basic consistency checks, automated data tests as well as processing are maintained by our